TomShirley/kavm/installation/microk8s/README.md

 1. WSL Enabled
     * If you don't already have wsl on your windows machine, follow the manual steps listed in this microsoft guide to install WSL: <https://docs.microsoft.com/en-us/windows/wsl/install-win10>
-    * next, install latest ubuntu for wsl by opening the microsoft store, search for 'ubuntu'.
-When installed, click open and configure ubuntu wsl for the first time.
 2. Install Docker for Windows, download from: <https://docs.docker.com/docker-for-windows/install/>
 3. VSCode
 4. Jq.
-To install, run `chocolatey install jq`
+To install, run `choco install jq` (assuming you have chocolatey installed already)

-### Configure VSCode for development within remote containers

-1. Run through this startup guide which will involve testing out running an app using VS Code within a remote container: <https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers#install-docker-desktop>

 ### Install kubectl